LucasvdWielen/Hyperpersonalization-Recsys-SVD-Fairness/README.md

 ## Datasets Used

+- **Yelp Open Dataset**
+  Used for fairness evaluation with gender as the only sensitive attribute available.

 - **MovieLens 100K**
   Includes demographic information like age and gender.
 Used for all model training, testing, and fairness evaluation.